MiguelCastillo/Brackets-Themes/README.md

 ===============

 * Why is only the editor getting themes?
   - Themes that are currently provided are from CodeMirror.
 It is possible to theme Brackets beyond the editor, but it requires CSS to customize it.
-You can take a look at themes/visual-studio-ex.css to see how https://github.com/Jacse/themes-for-brackets has accomplished this.
+You can take a look at theme/visual-studio-ex.css to see how @jacse has accomplished this.

 How to